Awhile back one of our readers emailed us with the following question:

-In my opinion, having a dedicated section in your budget for prepping is no different than buying home insurance or a health insurance policy.
+In my opinion, having a dedicated section in your budget for prepping is no different from buying home insurance or a health insurance policy.

 Slow and Steady Wins the Race

 A lot of people think they need to do everything at once.
 If they can’t have it now, they often become discouraged or give up all together.
 While most people don’t have the financial means to buy everything at once, that doesn’t mean you should give up on prepping.

 Build you supplies when you can.
 If it means buying one extra can of food every time you go to the grocery store, then start with one can.
 Even buying that one extra can of food a regular basis will add up quickly.

 You don’t need Commercial Survival foods

 Some people make the mistake of thinking they need to buy expensive commercial survival food.
 In my opinion, you would be better served by stocking up on the foods that you already eat.
 Commercial survival food can cost thousands of dollars for a single person.
-Now add up all the members in your family and most people would be hard pressed to find that kind of money just laying around the house.
+Now add up all the members in your family and most people would be hard pressed to find that kind of money just lying around the house.